Aguado4/Data-Science/README.md

 ### Overview

-In this activity, I built a linear regression model to predict real estate prices based on the area of the property.
+In this activity, I built multiple linear regression models to predict real estate prices based on the area of the property.
 The data was sourced from Fincaraiz for apartments in a specific price range and area.

 ### Key Learnings

 - **Exploratory Data Analysis:** Conducted thorough analysis to understand relationships between variables.
-- **Linear Regression:** Built and interpreted a linear regression model.
+- **Linear Regression:** Built and interpreted multiple linear regression models.
+- **Model Comparison:** Compared different models to find the best fit.
 - **Model Validation:** Validated model assumptions and performed hypothesis testing.
-- **Predictive Modeling:** Predicted property prices and evaluated the model's performance.
+- **Predictive Modeling:** Predicted property prices and evaluated the models' performance.

 ### Analysis Steps

 1. **Exploratory Analysis:** Examined distributions and relationships between price and area.
-2. **Model Estimation:** Estimated and interpreted the linear regression model.
+2. **Model Estimation:** Estimated and interpreted several linear regression models.
 3. **Confidence Intervals:** Constructed and interpreted intervals for model coefficients.
 4. **Model Validation:** Checked assumptions and improved model fit.
+5. **Model Comparison:** Compared the fit and assumptions of multiple models to select the best one.
+6. **Predictive Analysis:** Predicted prices using the best-fitting model and assessed its accuracy.

+### Report Highlights

+- **Introduction:** Background and objectives of the analysis.
+- **Methods:** Statistical techniques and tools used for model estimation.
+- **Results:** Key findings from the models, including the best-fitting model.
+- **Discussion:** Interpretation of results, including model comparison and validation.
+- **Conclusions:** Summary of insights, model recommendations, and potential business implications.

 ## Conclusions

 Through these activities, I have developed a deeper understanding of statistical analysis and data science techniques using R. Each project provided practical experience with real-world data, enhancing my skills in data manipulation, visualization, and modeling.

-## Contributing

-Contributions are welcome!
-If you have suggestions or improvements, feel free to open an issue or submit a pull request.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.